-EO: The first plane I piloted was the Cessna T-41 Mescalero - the military version of the well-known Cessna 172.
+EO: The first plane I flew was the Cessna T-41 Mescalero - the military version of the well-known Cessna 172.

 TIG: What advice do you have for girls and women who want to pursue a career in this area of aerobatic aviation?

 EO: Woman or man - I don't think this is important.
-It is important to be passionate about this field and work hard.
-With a lot of hard work and determination, anyone can become an acrobatic pilot.
+It is important to be passionate about this field and to work a lot.
+With a lot of work and determination, anyone can become an acrobatic pilot.

 TIG: We thank you!